cssninjaStudio/vuero/documentation/components/dropdown/dropdown-with-icons-documentation.md

 ### Menu with Icons

-`BaseDropdown` menus can have icons and more structured content.
-You can use them to display any type of information or options.
-Use the `spaced` attribute with the provided markup in the code example.
+`<BaseDropdown />` menu items can have icons and a more structured layout.
+Use the `spaced` prop with the provided markup in the code example.

 <!--code-->